Esakia Duals of Regular Heyting Algebras: Applications to Logic

 \begin{definition}[Team Semantics] The notion of a formula $\phi\in\langInqI$ being \textit{true in a team} $t\in \wp({2^\at})$ is defined as follows:

 \end{definition}

-We define \emph{propositional dependence logic} as the system $\inqB^\otimes= Log( \wp(2^\at))$ of all formulas of $\langInqI$ valid under team semantics.
-We notice that inquisitive logic has exactly the same semantics but it is formulated in the restricted language $\langInt$, which lacks the tensor disjunction, whence we clearly have that $\inqB^\otimes\supseteq \inqB$.
+We define \emph{propositional dependence logic} as the set $\inqB^\otimes= Log( \wp(2^\at))$ of all formulas of $\langInqI$ valid under team semantics.
+We notice that inquisitive logic has exactly the same semantics but it is formulated in the restricted language $\langInt$, which lacks the tensor disjunction $\otimes$, thus in particular $\inqB^\otimes\supseteq \inqB$.
+The following normal form was proven in \cite{Ciardelli.2009} for inquisitive logic and extended in \cite{Yang2016-YANPLO} to dependence logic.